ahape/pokered/README.md

     (along with every other trainer) will have random Pokemon.
 These Pokemon are not predetermined, either.
 So every time you go through the Elite Four, you will be fighting different Pokemon.
-Their levels will all be the same as they would be during normal gameplay (same goes to the wild Pokemon).
+Their levels will all be the same as they would be during normal gameplay (same goes for the wild Pokemon).
 -   Player now starts with an option between Mew, Mew, and Mew.
 Mainly, because Mew makes an awesome Pokemon for piling HMs onto.
 This becomes greatly